THE TIME IS NOW TO INVEST

 You know there’s a better future in store for Greater Akron.
 You recognize the importance of forward-thinking ideas, innovative solutions and Bold Goals.
 And most importantly, you want to be a hands-on leader in the movement to make it all happen.

-At United Way of Summit County, we have the institutional know-how that comes from nearly 100 years of working within the local community.
+At United Way of Summit County, we have the institutional know-how that comes from 100 years of working within the local community.
 We focus on the measures that matter, targeting our efforts and leveraging our investments to ensure a lasting, tangible impact.

 Together, we can be a powerful collective voice, advocating for those in our community who need our help the most.
 In the end, it’s not the size of your wallet that matters.
 It’s the size of your voice.